-Visitors to your site want an easy way to save, organise and share recipes in a central recipe box.
+Visitors to your site want an easy way to save, organize and share recipes in a central recipe box.
 As the owner of a recipe site you more people discovering & sharing your recipes.
 The Yum Button enables both of these goals by allowing visitors to save, collect, & share your recipe to the Yummly Recipe box while also exposing your recipe to over 15 million users each month on Yummly.com.

 When a user discovers one of your recipes on Yummly we always send them to your site for the full recipe directions!
-The more Yums a recipe has, the more prominently it will be featured around the site and shown in recipe search results.
+The more Yums a recipe has, the more prominently it will be featured around the site and shown in recipe search results

 What is the little number that appears next to my Yum button?